0121 331 6777

 As for what the future holds?
 “My plan is to stay within my current position for the foreseeable future while WED2B is expanding.
 I feel it will be hugely beneficial for me to grow with the company and see where this takes me.
 However I’ve always had a dream of moving abroad to either America or Dubai so who knows what the future may hold.
 Birmingham City University has given me a globally recognised qualification so this is always an option for me”.

-Our Accounting and Finance programmes are aligned to a range of professional bodies.
+Our Accounting and Finance programmes are accredited by a range of professional bodies.
 The main benefit of this is that you will be exempt from a range of professional body exams when it comes to graduating.
 It also ensures you’re fully prepared for the world of work, undertaking tasks that’ll stand you in good stead for your future.

 Exemptions available will depend upon modules selected in the second and further years of study.